Powertrack: Powertrack Plus sets

 In 1982, Matchbox unveiled Powertrack Plus in the UK.
 The cars were operated from 12V and were much faster.
 A magnet on the underside of the 'gearbox' increased grip to the track and the higher voltage was more tolerant of larger track layouts.

 Powertrack Plus sets had upgraded transformers, hand controllers and track terminals which featured different connectors that were not compatible with the 6V systems.
-Curiously, the 12V terminal had no facility for powering the lap counter though.
+The 12V terminal had no facility for powering the lap counter though.
 All other track remained the same stock parts but were repacked with Powertrack Plus branding.

 A number of new parts were created for Powertrack Plus.
 A Chicane 'loop the loop' and 'self supporting' banked curve featured in the PP-9000 set, while crossover tracks and a crossover 'flying jump' were included in the PP-3000.

 Aside from magnets the cars also had wider pickups on the underside.
 They also had torquier motors and a different pinion gear and crown wheel.
 Essentially, every Powertrack Plus car was a revamped Powertrack car body shell with the new Chassis.

 The 'Super Boss' and 'Bandag Bandit' were only ever launched in the UK in 12V form.